hoiast/marvelmind.js/README.md

 ## How to Test

 Please, ensure that all deploying instructions by Marvelmind have been thoroughly followed.
 Remember to update all SW Firmware, setup Beacon positioning, turn them ON and adjust Maps and Submaps and connect the USB Modem on your computer.
-It's mandatory to install the STM32 Driver to get data via USB.
+It's mandatory to install the STM32 Driver to get modem data via USB.

 **Note:** Don't forget to ensure Marvelmind Dashboard is closed when testing this code - only one program (Node.js, your Browser or Marvelmind Dashboard) is allowed to receive data stream from the USB Modem at a specific port and time.